Masquerade belly dancers flowed across sprung maple,

 arrived in Bethany’s inbox.

-“You’re next” the text bubble menaced.
+“You’re next” a text bubble menaced.

 Charlotte looked as unmoved as a snuff movie fan.